ansible-collections/ibm_zos_cics/docs/source/modules/cmci_install.rst

 Synopsis
 --------
-- The cics_cmci module can be used to manage installed and definitional CICS and CICSPlex® SM resources in CICS regions.
+- The cmci_install module can be used to install CICS and CICSPlex® SM resources into CICS regions from definitions, using the CMCI API.
+The CMCI API is provided by CICSplex SM, or in SMSS regions.
+For information about the CMCI API see https://www.ibm.com/support/knowledgecenter/SSGMCP_5.6.0/reference-system-programming/cmci/clientapi_overview.html.
+For information about how to compose PUT requests, see https://www.ibm.com/support/knowledgecenter/SSGMCP_5.6.0/reference-system-programming/cmci/clientapi_put.html.